dees040/festing/README.md

 <env name="DB_CONNECTION" value="testing"/>
 ```

-Because Laravel don't have an option to boot your testing traits like the model traits we need to add a little bit of functionality to you're `tests/TestCase.php` file.
-If haven't overwritten the `setUpTraits()` method yet, you can add this to the `TestCase.php`.
+Because Laravel don't have an option to boot your testing traits like the model traits we need to add a little bit of functionality in our `tests/TestCase.php` file.
+If you haven't overwritten the `setUpTraits()` method yet, you can add this to the `TestCase.php`.

 ```php
 /**